wjlewis/riscv-baby-steps/README.md

 installed locally.
 During the installation process, a new family of tools should have been added to your path.

+**IMPORTANT** Need to add a curses development library in order for TUI mode in `gdb` to work.
+Not necessary, but useful.

 On my machine they all have the prefix:

 ```